-NAPA, CA (February 10, 2019) – The Napa Valley Grapegrowers (NVG) and Napa Valley Farmworker Foundation held the 18th Annual Napa County Pruning Contest at Beringer’s Gamble Ranch Vineyard on Saturday, February 9.
-In spite of the overcast skies, 153 contestants came out to showcase their skills in what is considered the most prestigious competition for Napa Valley’s vineyard professionals.
+NAPA, CA (February 10, 2020) – The Napa Valley Grapegrowers (NVG) and Napa Valley Farmworker Foundation held the 19th Annual Napa County Pruning Contest at Beringer’s Gamble Ranch Vineyard on Saturday, February 8.
+The sun was shining over the annual event, as 160 contestants tested their expert speed and technique in what is considered the most prestigious competition for Napa Valley’s vineyard professionals.

 Each of the contestants pruned five vines in the day’s preliminary competition.
 Those with the highest scores went on to the final round, which produced the winners: 4 in the women’s division and 4 in the men’s.
-The winners took home more than $950 in cash, armfuls of pruning tools, clothing, gift cards and other prizes.
-The crowd favorite award was a handmade silver belt buckle given to the 1st place winners.
+The winners took home cash, pruning tools, clothing, gift cards and other prizes.
+An ongoing crowd favorite award was a handmade silver belt buckle given to the 1st place winners.
 Employers typically match the cash prize winnings, so the day was highly rewarding for the top 8 finalists.
-All contestants took home 18th Annual Pruning Contest sweatshirts and enjoyed a catered lunch between competition rounds.
+All contestants took home 19th Annual Pruning Contest hoodies provided by FELCO and enjoyed a catered lunch between competition rounds.

 All contestants were Napa County residents and full-time employees.
 All who participated volunteered their time to compete and most were paid by their employers for the day.
 Many had successfully competed in internal competitions within their own companies prior to arriving to the countywide contest.

 1st Place: Carina de la Cruz, Renteria Vineyard Management- $900 in cash and gifts cards plus a custom trophy belt buckle; Central Valley gift basket and apparel

 2nd Place: Idilberta Merino, Walsh Vineyards Management – $625 in cash and gifts cards plus gift bag and apparel